mrstone14/RoastLearner/documentation/Install_RoastLearner.md

 ![Configure_Alarms](images/Configure_Alarms.png?raw=true "Configure_Alarms")
 2. One alarm will run at roast start (I had to set this to run at 1 second after the event to get it to start reliably).
 This calls our `start_recording.cmd` script to capture audio and send it to our classifiers.
 3. The second alarm will run after DROP to call `stop_recording.cmd`.

+Excellent, we're almost there!
+Now we can move on to the fun part:  [Training RoastLearer](documentation/Train_RoastLearner.md#Training-RoastLearner)